uptane/uptane-standard/uptane-standard.md

 ## Roles on repositories {#roles}

 A repository contains images and metadata.
-Each role has a particular type of metadata associated with it, as described in {{meta_syntax}}.
+Each role has a particular type of metadata associated with it, as described in {{meta_structures}}.

 ### The Root role {#root_role}